city

 Even though there are alternatives, there's a reason why limestone is so popular.
 It's an easy way to bring elegance and charm to your outdoor living areas at an affordable price.
 It offers durability and timeless beauty to create landscapes that last.

 Visit Stone Center in Columbus or Cincinnati to explore our selection of quality limestone paving options and slabs for your next landscaping project.
 Our friendly and knowledgeable staff can help you choose the perfect limestone materials to suit your vision and needs.
-Contact us today to get started designing and building your dream limestone landscape.
-Make your property picture-perfect with natural limestone pavers and slabs from Stone Center.
+Contact us today to make your property picture-perfect with natural limestone pavers and slabs!

 Is limestone a good paver?